David-SWUSA-RISCOS/YASDOE/docs/md/inspire.md

 So we can learn what works well with remote displays is a terrible idea for a Desktop Computer.
 This lessen is taken deaply in YASDOE.
 There is the beginings of an XLib, though it is only an API abstraction running directly on the local systems Windowing System.

 ---
-## BeOS:

-Very little inspiration comes from BeOS.
-The only thing we really get from BeOS is the methods of working with multiple windows, snapping them together, and making them take the same display space.
-Well that and the support for multiple desktops and replicant like features.

----
 ## X-GUI

 While no features of X-GUI were used in YASDOE (beyond those shared with other Windowing Systems), X-GUI was still an inspiration.
 The inspiration being the fact that a very complete Windowing System can be written in a very high level BASIC in fairly little code.
 It shows an effeciency of design that is rare to see.

 ---
 ## Ancient Unix:

 The Unix Philosophy in its pure form has guided a lot of the creation of YASDOE.
 Even though YASDOE is very far from being an Unix like system, the Unix Philosophy is still a great thing in most ways.

 ---
 ## Zerro-GUI: